AvionShea/100Devs_class04HW/README.md

 ## My process

-Looked at the reference picture provided and determined what elements were needed.
-I built out the HTML based on what elements I thought were in use such as a H1, footer, span, paragraphs, etc. Once the HTML was fully built out, I focused on going back through the HTML to determine if certain elements need classes and/or IDs.
-Afterwards, I turned my attention to the CSS portion.
-Although, I am not comformtable with positioning portion of CSS, I did a good job with the placement of the overall project based on the image provided.
+I looked at the reference picture provided and determined what elements were needed.
+I built out the HTML based on what elements I thought were in use such as an H1, footer, span, paragraphs, etc. Once the HTML was fully built out, I focused on going back through the HTML to determine if certain elements needed classes and/or IDs.
+Afterward, I turned my attention to the CSS portion.
+Although I am not comfortable with the positioning portion of CSS, I did a good job with the placement of the overall project based on the image provided.

 ### Built with